 - Salt and pepper

-For the creamy homemade poppyseed dressing
+Creamy homemade poppyseed dressing

 - Plain Greek yogurt – use your favorite dairy free plain yogurt; we like Kitehill plain almond milk yogurt or Culina Plain and Simple.